NOAA Hazardous Weather Testbed

 Loading the player loading

 The NOAA Hazardous Weather Testbed is a joint project of the National Weather Service and the National Severe Storms Laboratory.
 The HWT provides a conceptual framework and a physical space to foster collaboration between research and operations to test and evaluate emerging technologies and science for NWS operations.
-The HWT was borne from the “Spring Program” which, for the last decade, has been used to test and evaluate new forecast models, techniques, and products to support NWS Storm Prediction Center forecast operations.
+The HWT’s flagship experiment, the Spring Forecasting Experiment (SFE), was borne from the “Spring Program” which, for over two decades, has been used to test and evaluate new forecast models, techniques, and products to support NWS Storm Prediction Center forecast operations.

 We're watching it happen; this is not a case study that happened last year.
 It gives [participants] a real-time environment.
 Case studies have their place, but really, you have to be able to use the system in real time.
 A case study, you've got days to assimilate the data; real time you've got minutes.—Lori Schultz, Univ. of Alabama